Drag (entertainment): Etymology

-The use of "drag" in this sense appeared in print as early as 1870 but its origin is uncertain.
-One suggested etymological root is 19th-century theatre slang, from the sensation of long skirts trailing on the floor.
-It may have been based on the term "grand rag" which was historically used for a masquerade ball.
+The origin of the term drag is uncertain; it may date as far back as the Elizabethan era in England, where it was used to describe male actors playing female roles in theaters where cross-dressing was the norm.
+The first recorded use of drag in reference to actors dressed in women's clothing is from 1870.
+One suggested etymological root is 19th-century theater slang, from the sensation of long skirts trailing on the floor.
+Another possible origin is the Yiddish term trogn meaning "to wear", from the German tragen.
+It may also have been based on the term grand rag, which was historically used for a masquerade ball.

 In folk custom

 Men dressed as women have been featured in certain traditional customs for centuries.
 For example, the characters of some regional variants of the traditional mummers' play, which were traditionally always performed by men, include Besom Bet(ty); numerous variations on Bessy or Betsy; Bucksome Nell; Mrs Clagdarse; Dame Dolly; Dame Dorothy; Mrs Finney; Mrs Frail; and many others.

 The variant performed around Plough Monday in Eastern England is known as the Plough Play (also Wooing Play or Bridal Play) and usually involves two female characters, the young "Lady Bright and Gay" and "Old Dame Jane" and a dispute about a bastard child.
-A character called Bessy also accompanied the Plough Jags (aka Plough Jacks, Plough Stots, Plough Bullocks, etc.) even in places where no play was performed: "she" was a man dressed in women's clothes, who carried a collecting box for money and other largesse.
+A character called Bessy also accompanied the Plough Jags (also known as Plough Jacks, Plough Stots, Plough Bullocks, etc.) even in places where no play was performed: "she" was a man dressed in women's clothes, who carried a collecting box for money and other largesse.

 "Maid Marian" of the Abbots Bromley Horn Dance is played by a man, and the Maid Marians referred to in old documents as having taken part in May Games and other festivals with Morris dancers would most probably also have been men.
 The "consort" of the Castleton Garland King was traditionally a man (until 1956, when a woman took over the role) and was originally simply referred to as "The Woman".